91ajames/TopazMirrorServer/README.md

-# Topaz Offline Downloader Server
+# Topaz Offline Download Server
-Topaz Offline Downloader Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.
+Topaz Offline Download Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.

 Including software that is no longer supported.